 Student Loan Servicing Act: SB 1351 (Biss/Guzzardi) would create the Student Loan Servicing Act, which includes a Student Loan "Bill of Rights," the establishment of a student loan ombudsman function in the office of the Attorney General, and a new licensing requirement for entities engaging in student loan servicing in Illinois.
-It passed both houses, but the Governor vetoed the bill, which the General Assembly has yet to address.
+It passed both houses, and is now headed to the Governor for agreement.

 Modification of the Career & Workforce Transitions Act: SB 1663 (Clayborne/Ammons) amends the Career and Workforce Transition Act to provide that a public community college district may accept credits as direct equivalent credits or prior learning credits, as determined by the district and consistent with the accrediting standards and institutional and residency requirements of ICCB, the Higher Learning Commission, other State and national accreditors, and State licensing bodies, as appropriate.
 The legislation requires that, beginning with applications submitted in 2017, an institution must submit its application for approval to ICCB on or before July 1 of a given year and ICCB must render its approval decision on or before September 15 of that same year.
 ICCB must also post on its website a list of all institutions that have received approval, beginning on January 5, 2018.
 Finally, the legislation provides for an appeals process for all decisions of ICCB that result in non-approval of an institution.
 The legislation was introduced to provide clarity and guidance to ICCB in response to the delay in adopting administrative rules.
-The bill was approved in the House with amendments and was re-referred to the Senate Assignments Committee.
+The bill was approved in the House with amendments and is currently awaiting concurrence in the Senate.

 Clarification for Minority Teachers Scholarship: SB 1739 (Lighford/Ford) is an ISAC initiative that would clarify that teachers who are already licensed can receive a Minority Teachers of Illinois Scholarship if they are pursuing a master's degree in their field or completing coursework that would lead to an endorsement to teach an additional subject or grade level.
-It was signed into law as P.A.
-100-235.
+It passed both houses, and is now headed to the Governor for agreement.